ruXlab/kotan/readme.md

 kotan library
 ==========================

-Will try make easier to kode for android using kotlin language
+Easy koding for android using kotlin language

 Currently author uses it only in his own projects and it's definitely not even alpha stage but any contributions, ideas and requests are welcome.